buildstar-online/unity-self-auth/README.md

 # Using seleium to authorize Unity Engine "Personal" licenses

-**This project is a work-in-progres and is not considdered to be in a functional state for end-users.**
+**This project is currently in aplha-testing and is considerd to be functional with the following caveats.**

-## Usage

-### Pick a Unity Editor Version and a Changeset

-    This one can be trickey because Unity doesnt provide a =n easy way to fin this information.
-    There is a great community repo by [mob-sakai](ttps://github.com/mob-sakai) that you can user to     list that data here [mob-sakai/unity-changeset](https://github.com/mob-sakai/unity-changeset)

-    - Install the package via NPM:

-        ```bash
-        npm install unity-changeset
-        ```

-    - List Unity Editor versions with changesets

-        ```bash
-        unity-changeset list
-        ```
+1. You will liekly encounter issues with ULF fiel creation if running from a machine in a region other that the one you have chosen for your unity account.
+For example, running this on my Hetzner machine in Germany fails because Unity security blocks the login, but runs successfully from a local machine.

+2. Regualr GameCI images are not yet supported.

+3. Only Editor-Version `2022.1.23f1` is supported at the moment

-### ALF file creation
+## ALF file creation

 Uses the Unity Editor to create .alf file and save it in the Downloads/ folder.